- 1. Convert Videos to FCP+

 With that robustness and efficiency in mind, listed below are the steps to teach you how to convert a MOV file to Final Cut Pro format.
 Note: If Final Cut Pro cannot open MOV, only the Mac version of Wondershare UniConverter has the option to convert the file to a recognizable format.

-Once you are back on the main window, click and open the Convert all tasks to menu from the top-right corner, go to the Editing tab from the top, select Final Cut Pro X (or Final Cut Pro 7 if you are using an older version) from the left pane, and select your preferred resolution for the output file from the right (Same as source is selected here).
+Once you are back on the main window, click and open the Output Format: menu at the bottom left corner of the window, go to the Editing tab from the top, select Final Cut Pro X (or Final Cut Pro 7 if you are using an older version) from the left pane, and select your preferred resolution for the output file from the right (Same as source is selected here).

 Once the conversion process is complete, you can go ahead and import MOV into Final Cut Pro with ease.
 You can notice how smoothly things went, and you are now able to edit the video in the app to make it look professional and share it with the target audience as needed.